lemotdesign/one-click-hugo-cms/site/content/termites-in-garden/_index.md

       {{< youtube LjtsG1OLH4 >}}
     imageUrl: img/termites-everywhere-in-your-garden.jpg
+  - heading: Treat all Termite activity in your garden
+    text: >-
+      That's a common misconception indeed!
+It's often believed that if you spot termites in your garden, it's best to leave them be, thinking they'll stay put.
+But that's not the best approach.

+      #### Don't let them grow in number!

+      In reality, ignoring termites in your garden is like rolling out a welcome mat for them to your home.
+When you leave a termite colony undisturbed, it doesn't just hang around harmlessly; it grows and becomes stronger.
+As the colony expands, so does its need for food, and what's a bigger, more tempting source of food than your house?

+      #### Do three things:

+      1. **Remove conducive conditions:** Grind out that tree stump, remove loose timbers and reduce moisture

+      2. **Treat Live Termites**: Get Conquer Termites to apply a controlling agent to any area where live termites were found

+      3. **Baiting System:** An in-ground termite baiting system is a good way to intercept foraging termites in your garden
+    imageUrl: img/termites-in-a-fence-paling.jpg
   - text: >-
       **Treating Termites in Tree Trunks**: If termites infest a tree, our skilled Technicians will drill into the trunk to locate hollow areas